IRaihan97/FrisO/README.md

 The spring-boot webservice will automatically create tables, so I did not create them manually through SQL

 ## Setting Up the Webservice for Docker
-I first needed to initialize a spring boot project by including the needed depndencies
+I first needed to initialize a spring boot project by including the needed dependencies.
 The dependencies I used were JPA (which will be described more in detail below), Web, Devtools, MySQL and Docker
 I used the following spring-boot application initializer to initialize the project:
 ```